microsoft/ebpf-for-windows/docs/PerformanceTest.md

 ## Overview

 The **eBPF Performance Benchmark suite (Perf)** aims to evaluate the performance of the eBPF runtime, pinpoint areas for enhancement, and ensure timely detection and mitigation of performance regressions.
 The suite provides a comprehensive view of build-to-build performance, categorized by scenarios, aiding in the identification of areas requiring improvement.
+Measuring the performance of the user-mode libbpf library is a non-goal as libbpf operations are assumed to occur at a lower frequency.

 ## Architecture